amanssur-tech/d3-visualizations/README.md

 Each chart (Bar, Line, etc.) is a standalone React component that:

-- Loads JSON data from `/public/data`
+- Loads JSON data from the bundled `src/data` directory
 - Uses D3.js for rendering and scaling
 - Animates into view with Framer Motion
 - Supports export through shared utility functions

-This setup allows adding new visualizations easily — just drop a new chart file in `/src/components/charts` and add a route.
+This setup allows adding new visualizations easily — drop a new D3 renderer in `src/charts`, a page in `src/pages/case-studies`, and wire it up in `router.tsx`.

 ---